TBDA-Classes/2025G2/docs/sphinx_documentation/source/architecture.rst

   aggregation database to achieve <50ms response times.

 * **Data Engineering Layer (ETL Scripts)**
-  Python scripts for Extract–Transform–Load workflows, periodically generating precomputed statistics stored in the aggregation database.
+  Python scripts for Extract–Transform–Load workflows, with one mother script used for daily data aggregation.
+  Precomputed results which are then stored in the aggregation database.

 * **UI/UX Layer (Figma Prototyping)**
   Human-centered interaction design guiding UI flow, dashboard hierarchy, and visual behavior.